A Practitioner's Guide to Kolmogorov-Arnold Networks: Accuracy Improvement

 \subsection{Optimization \& Adaptive Training}

-Optimizing the training of KAN-based architectures is critical for accuracy and stability, especially in physics-informed or data-scarce problems.
-Two main directions have emerged: (i) optimizer selection and hybrid strategies, and (ii) Bayesian and probabilistic approaches.
+Training KANs—especially in physics-informed or data-scarce settings—relies heavily on optimization choices.
+Two themes dominate: (i) hybrid optimization schedules and (ii) Bayesian/probabilistic methods.

-\textbf{Optimizer design and hybrid strategies.} A consistent theme across studies is that optimizer choice strongly affects KAN performance.
-Kalesh~\cite{Kalesh25} demonstrated that combining Adam with L-BFGS improves resolution of sharp saturation fronts in two-phase flow PINNs.
-Mostajeran~\cite{Mostajeran25} extended this comparison across large-domain PDEs, finding hybrids systematically more reliable than either Adam or L-BFGS alone.
-Faroughi and Mostajeran~\cite{Faroughi25} connected these gains to neural tangent kernel conditioning, showing that hybrid schedules can reduce error by up to an order of magnitude.
-Daryakenari~\cite{Daryakenari25} benchmarked multiple first- and second-order schemes (e.g., RAdam$\to$BFGS) with warm-up schedules and mixed precision, reporting higher stability and accuracy for PINNs and PIKANs.
-Zeng et al.~\cite{KAN_pde_Zeng24} provided finer-grained results across function classes, identifying when Adam alone is preferable and when L-BFGS gives the edge.
-Taken together, these works suggest that staged or hybrid optimizers—often beginning with Adam-type exploration and switching to quasi-Newton refinement—offer the best balance of speed, stability, and accuracy in KAN training.
+\textbf{Hybrid and staged optimizers.} A recurring finding is that optimizer choice strongly influences KAN convergence.
+Kalesh~\cite{Kalesh25} showed that Adam$\to$L-BFGS schedules improve sharp-front resolution in two-phase flow PINNs.
+Mostajeran~\cite{Mostajeran25} reported similar gains on large-domain PDEs, while Faroughi and Mostajeran~\cite{Faroughi25} linked these improvements to better NTK conditioning.
+Daryakenari~\cite{Daryakenari25} benchmarked several first/second-order combinations (e.g., RAdam$\to$BFGS) with warm-up and mixed precision, noting improved stability for both PINNs and PIKANs.
+Zeng et al.~\cite{KAN_pde_Zeng24} refined these results by identifying regimes where Adam alone or L-BFGS alone is preferable.
+Overall, staged optimizers—early Adam-type exploration followed by quasi-Newton refinement—consistently yield more reliable KAN training.